philipp-baumann/simplerspec-pedometron-article/README.md

 short, to provide a rapid prototyping pipeline for various spectroscopy applications that share common tasks.

-# Prepare the R environment for spectral analyses
+# Prepare the R environment for spectral analysis

 To reproduce the entire analysis in this hands-on, I would advise two main procedures: